Harley Quinn Logo

 Harley Quinn Symbol

-In Harley Quinn’s ambiance (on some elements of clothing, in makeup, and tattoos), one can notice a pattern of vertically elongated diamonds colored in red and black.
-This is the personal mark of the anti-heroine, whose prototype is Harlequin, who wore a costume with the same ornament and color scheme.
+In Harley Quinn’s ambiance (in some elements of clothing, makeup, and tattoos), one can notice a pattern of vertically elongated red-and-black diamonds.
+This is the personal mark of the antiheroine, whose prototype is Harlequin, who wore a costume with the same ornament and color scheme.
 The ancient comedians of the 16th-century Commedia dell’arte traditionally used peasant clothing sewn from diamond-shaped patches of multicolored fabric.
 However, this is not only associated with their poverty.

-This was how demons – messengers of the chief devil, seeking out evil people and sending their souls to hell – were depicted.
+This was how demons, messengers of the chief devil, seeking out evil people and sending their souls to hell, were depicted.
 These entities had many names, depending on the country: Harlequin, Hellequin, and Alichino.
 Their distinctive feature was precisely the red-black mask and diamond-patterned outfit.
-The Harley Quinn symbol depicts Three such geometric figures: two black (placed one above the other) and one red (located to the left in their indentation).
+The Harley Quinn symbol depicts three such geometric figures: two black (one above the other) and one red (to the left in their indentation).

 Font and Colors